Jokmonsimon/python-20-days-challenge/afande-ojok/0x01-day_1/README.md

 ## Hello, print

 3. Write a Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
 Use the function `print`

+## Print integer

+4. Complete this [source code](https://github.com/Jokmonsimon/source-codes/blob/main/0x01.py) in order to print the integer stored in the variable `year`, followed by `was the year Yearn AI was founded`, followed by a new line.

+- You can find the source code [here](https://github.com/Jokmonsimon/source-codes/blob/main/0x01.py)
+- The output of the script should be:
+- the `year`, followed by `was the year Yearn AI was founded`,
+- followed by a new line
+- You are not allowed to cast the variable `year` into a string
+- Your code must be 3 lines long
+- You have to use f-strings tips